hungknow/hk-edu/docs/actionPattern.md

 The Action Pattern is a design pattern that encapsulates operations as objects.
 This pattern is particularly useful in TypeScript applications for managing business logic, domain operations, and state changes in a type-safe and maintainable way.

 The properties of an action
 - It should have a name which is self-explanatory on what it does eg: CreateCourse, AddLessonToCourse, UpdateLesson.
-The name follow naming pattern `{Verb}{MainObject}{To}{TargetObject}`.
+The name follow naming pattern `{Verb}{MainObject}{To|Of}{TargetObject}`.
 - It must be request/response agnostic.
 It doesn’t deal with the Request class, nor does it send a Response back.
 This responsibility is handled by the RestAPI handler.
 - It can have other actions as a dependency.
 - It must enforce business rules by throwing an Exception if anything prevent it from executing and/or returning the expected value, and leave the caller the responsability of how to render/respond to the exception.
+- Each action must define in an distinct file, it's helpful to mock other dependencies in the unit test.
+- The Action interface is define in package with name pattern `packageA-pub`.
+The real implementation of action is defined in `packageA` package.

 ## Core Concepts